Safar (1970 film): Plot

-The movie starts with the desperate attempt of surgeon Dr. Neela (Sharmila Tagore) to save a patient, who she knew wasn't going to survive.
-She works under the guidance of Dr. Chandra (Ashok Kumar), who tells her that however hard doctors might try, sometimes a patient won't survive.
+The movie starts with the desperate attempt of surgeon Dr. Neela (Sharmila Tagore) to save a patient, who she knew was not going to survive.
+She works under the guidance of Dr. Chandra (Ashok Kumar), who tells her that however hard doctors might try, sometimes a patient will not survive.
 The story drifts into a flashback.
 Neela meets Avinash (Rajesh Khanna) at medical college and after an initial misunderstanding, grows close to him.
 Avinash is a poor man who works while attending medical college.
 He is a skilled commercial artist too, and Neela finds out that most of the portraits he paints are of her.
 Though Avinash admires Neela very much, he never talks about love or marriage.
-Everyone thinks that it's because of his financial status, but it is later revealed that it is because he is suffering from terminal cancer.
+Everyone thinks that it is because of his financial status, but it is later revealed that it is because he is suffering from terminal cancer.

 Neela, due to financial troubles, starts working as a tutor where she meets her student's (Mahesh Kothare) elder brother, businessman Shekhar Kapoor (Feroz Khan).
 Shekhar falls in love with her.
 He meets her elder brother Kalidas (I. S. Johar) to ask for her hand in marriage.
 Kalidas instead directs him to Avinash saying that Neela would heed his counsel.
 Shekhar is puzzled but meets Avinash nevertheless, who warmly approves of him and recommends him to Neela.
 Neela is shocked to learn that Avinash has blood cancer and cannot marry her.
 After an intense scene where he persuades her to settle down with the "wealthy, healthy" Shekhar, she finally agrees to marry Shekhar.
 The couple are initially happy together, but Shekhar always feels that Neela does not love him as much as he loves her.
 Facing losses in business, he desires Neela's sympathy but does not reveal his troubles to her.
 His insecurity prompts him to make his younger brother Montu stalk Neela everywhere she goes, fuelling marital discord.